 Fay Lomax Cook

 Fay Lomax Cook is currently on leave from Northwestern University at the National Science Foundation (NSF), where she was appointed an NSF Assistant Director and head of the Social, Behavioral, and Economic Sciences Directorate (see the related IPR and NSF articles).
-At the University, she is a faculty fellow of the Institute for Policy Research at Northwestern University and professor of human development and social policy in the School of Education and Social Policy, with a courtesy appointment in the department of political science.
+At the University, she is a faculty fellow of the Institute for Policy Research and professor of human development and social policy in the School of Education and Social Policy, with a courtesy appointment in the department of political science.
 Her research focuses on the interrelationships between public opinion and social policy, the politics of public policy, public deliberation, and the dynamics of public support for programs for older Americans, particularly Social Security.

 From 1996–2012, she was IPR's director.
 She has been a visiting scholar at Institut d'Etudes Politiques de Paris (Sciences Po) in 2004–05, president of the Gerontological Society of America in 2000; a fellow at the Center for Advanced Study in the Behavioral Sciences in 1997-98; and a visiting scholar at the Russell Sage Foundation in 1987–88.
 She has also been a member of the Expert Panel on Performance Outcome Measurement, U.S. Administration on Aging; a member of the Ford Foundation's research advisory committee on Social Welfare Policy and the American Future; a scientific consultant to the National Institute on Aging; and a member of the North American Program Committee for the International Congress on Gerontology.
 She is a fellow of the Gerontological Society of America and an elected member of the National Academy of Social Insurance.